srinathh/snippetfu/README.md

 Snippet-Fu
 ==========
-Snippet-Fu lets you store and copy frequently used snippets of text quickly.
+Snippet-Fu lets you store and copy frequently used snippets of text quickly by copying to clipboard with just one click.
 All data is stored offline in your own computer and absolutely nothing is tracked or communicated over the network.

-Unlike storing in text files or notes, Snippet-Fu will copy the text to clipboard with one click and doesn't require you to select it first removing chances of over-typing and errors.
+In analytics, development or even business, we often have to repeatedly re-use long or complicated text like command lines, database connection strings etc. Using ad-hoc solutions like text editors or note-taking apps to store these is fidgety due to having to select the text to copy to clipboard and error-prone due to risk of accidental overtyping.

+Snippet-Fu prioritizes simple finding and re-use of text by simply clicking on the stored text and has a search function to quickly find what you are looking for.
 Unlike clipboard managers, it will only keep what you explicitly put into it and won't monitor your clipboard.

-The snippets are stored as a plain JSON file in your local data folder and the program has simple options to export your data.
+The snippets are stored as a plain JSON file in your local data folder.
+Click the information icon to see the location where the file is stored.
 Do not save passwords in Snippet-Fu.

 History
 -------